-The Authority notes that SunWater has sought to transfer funds not required for foreseeable future renewals expenditures in distribution systems to bulk schemes.
-The Authority considers that such a transfer is inappropriate.
+The Authority noted in its Draft Report that SunWater had sought to transfer funds not required for foreseeable future renewals expenditures in distribution systems to bulk schemes.
+The Authority considered that such a transfer is inappropriate.
 Rather, such surplus funds should be returned to the contributing customers unless they wish to maintain those funds in the ARR for future contingencies.

-The Authority recommends an unbundled opening ARR balance for Dawson Valley (excluding the Theodore Distribution System) of \$1,886,000, compared to SunWater's \$1,086,000.
+In the Draft Report, the Authority recommended an unbundled opening ARR balance for Dawson Valley (excluding the Theodore Distribution System) of \$1,886,000, compared to SunWater's \$1,086,000.